MathewStylianidis/DD2438-Multi_agent_systems/README.md

 This repository includes solutions to 5 different multi agent problems: Multi-agent collision avoidance, the Vehicle Routing Problem........

+The implementation is done in Unity 2017.3.0f3 using C#.

 ## Multi-agent collision avoidance (P21)
 Given the starting and the goal positions of N vehicles, the goal is to control the vehicles so as to arrive to their goals